 When are check-in and check-out?

 Check-in is from 3:00 pm to 6:00 pm, if you know you're going to be arriving later than 6:00 pm call us, we can usually work something out.
-If you are not here by 6:00 pm, and if we do not hear from you, a late check-in charge of $20.00 will be assessed as we will have to arrange for somebody to check you in.
+If you are not here by 6:00 pm, and if we do not hear from you, a late check-in charge of $20.00 will be assessed.
 Check-out is by 11:00 am on the day of your departure – no exceptions.

 Can we come early and/or stay late?